18-SP-Web-Design/chapter-0-you-need-to-git-mareyes123/README.md

 # Web Page Design - Spring 2018
 ## Lab 0 - You need to Git

 **Purpose:** This purpose of this lab is to gain some passing familiarity with our coursework submission system.
-We will be using [codeanywhere](https://codeanywhere.com/) as our primary workspace since it's convenient, cross-platform, and free, and we will be using GitHub as our version-control/submission platform in conjunction with GitHub Classroom.
-Follow the instructions in the class closely, because this is how all of your labs will be completed and submitted.
+You have a few options for how to complete and submit your work.
+There are two suggested options and both will be demonstrated in class.

 **Assumptions:** This assignment assumes that you have already set up a Codeanywhere account and a GitHub account and linked them together.